You want tacos? We’ve got tacos.

 809 Madison Ave., Albany • @vivacincodemayo • vivacincodemayoalbanyny.com

-The bright orange walls and festive butterflies and striped tapestries set the mood before you even look at the menu, but the tacos do the real talking here.
-Double-layered soft corn tortillas arrive blanketed in cilantro, onion and lime.
-Pork is stained red with chile and spice, then played off sticky roasted pineapple for a smashing al pastor; chipotle chicken is shredded and gently smoky; cumin-and-salt-seasoned pork confit is perfectly pitched.
-Pan-crisped tongue is done right.
-No chapulines, but an occasional tripe special surfaces.
-A genuinely fun spot for date night or a solo taco mission.
+The bright orange walls with festive butterflies and striped tapestries set the mood, but the tacos do the talking here.
+Double-layered soft corn tortillas blanketed in the classic cilantro, onion and lime combo.
+Pork, stained red with chile and spice, plays off sticky roasted pineapple for a smashing al pastor; chipotle chicken is shredded and gently smoky; cumin-and-salt-seasoned pork confit—excellent, no notes— and their pan-crisped tongue is done right.
+They don’t have chapulines, but an occasional tripe special surfaces.
+Genuinely fun spot whether it’s that solo taco mission or casual date night.

 COLONIE